 After the World’s Fair closed up shop, Dowie was able to relocate his growing congregation to Chicago’s Central Music Hall.
 Eventually, he purchased two whole city blocks on South Michigan Avenue near the Field Museum, where he set up shop in “Divine Healing Home Number One.”
 The complex would eventually grow to include Zion College, the Zion Printing Works and the Zion Publishing House, the Zion Home of Hope, the Zion Junior School and Home for Students, and the Zion Working Girl’s Home.
 He even had his own bank.
 Five other tabernacles were spread out throughout the greater Chicagoland area.

 First, they went after Leaves of Healing, his weekly newsletter.
 They declared it was an “advertising sheet” even though all of the ads were, in fact, merely promotional material for Dowie’s Tabernacles and the International Divine Healing Association.
 That meant the newsletter no longer qualified as Second Class Mail, and the shift to Third Class meant Dowie’s costs increased by an order of magnitude.
-Dowie fought the reclassification in court, and one, but it took months.
+Dowie fought the reclassification in court and won, but it took months.